CottageLabs/jct/README.md

 published.
 The tool currently only identifies routes to open access compliance for Plan S aligned policies.

 This is a [cOAlition S](https://www.coalition-s.org/) project.

+## Development steps
+### Chaning content in static pages
+1. Edit the relevant markdown file in the markdown folder
+2. Run complie_markdown.py to push those changes to html

+### Creating the jct_plugin javascript file
+1. The plugin uses jct_plugin.js.
+This is a combimation of the following files
+    - api_endpoint.js
+    - clinput.js
+    - jct.js
+    - detailed_results.js
+    - feedback.js
+    - plugin.js
+2. If you make any changes to any of the above js files, you need to recreate the jct_plugin.js file.
+   To do this run compile_plugin_js.py